tumejh/SecurityEngineering-tumejh/Week2_Banking_and_Payments/README.md

 - Why would it be bad if a trusted certificate authority was compromised?
 - Why is certificate transparency important?

+ANSWERS:

+- If a trusted CA was compromised, it would be very dangerous because TA's could verify the authenticity of malicious websites on their own accord.

+- Transparency is important, because it addresses the issue of unauthorized or fraudulent certificates.
+It ensures that all issued certificates are logged in public, auditable logs.
+This helps people to indetifiy mis-issued of fraudulent cerificates quickly, which can mitigate a lot of harm.

 ---